directus-labs/guest-authoring/copy-this-template-directory/index.md

 - It sends a POST request to the '/user' endpoint with a payload containing the email and password.
 The request is executed asynchronously using `URLSession.shared.dataTask`, and upon completion, it handles the response or any encountered errors.
 If successful, it dismisses the current view.

 ### showAlert Function:

-- This function sets the `alertMessage` and sets showAlert to true, triggering the display of the alert.
+- This function sets the `alertMessage` and sets `showAlert` to true, triggering the display of the alert.

-## Login
+## LoginView

-Create a file named LoginView.swift, designed to facilitate user login with two input fields for email and password.
-The login process is executed through a `POST`request.
+Create a file named `LoginView.swift`, designed to facilitate user login with two input fields for email and password.
+The login process is executed through a POST request.

 ```swift
 import SwiftUI